au-ts/libvmm/README.md

 ## Getting started

-The VMM is intended to be built on Linux and macOS.
+This project is able to be compiled on Linux x86-64, macOS x86-64 and macOS AArch64.

+However, it should be noted that while the examples in the VMM can be reproduced on macOS, if you need to do anything such as compile the Linux kernel or your own root file system, you will probably have less friction on a Linux machine.

 ### Dependencies